vercel/next.js/errors/placeholder-blur-data-url.md

 The `blurDataURL` might be missing because your using a string for `src` instead of a static import.

-Or `blurDataURL` might be missing because the static import is an unsupported image format: jpg, png, or webp.
+Or `blurDataURL` might be missing because the static import is an unsupported image format.
+Only jpg, png, and webp are supported at this time.

 #### Possible Ways to Fix It